-INTRODUCTION: A.
+A. INTRODUCTION:

-- 1. This is a timely Appeal arising out of the Judgment delivered by the Magistrate's Court of Nadi on 14th August 2018, in the actions bearing No 29 of 2012 and 30 of 2012, whereby the Appellant's (plaintiff) claim and the counter claim of the Respondent (defendant) were dismissed, after arriving at the, purported, finding that the Court does not have jurisdiction to deal with this matter in terms of the proviso to section 16(2) of the Magistrate's Court Act. - 2.
+- 1. This is a timely Appeal arising out of the Judgment delivered by the Magistrate's Court of Nadi on 14th August 2018 in the actions No. 29 of 2012 and 30 of 2012, whereby the Appellant's (plaintiff) claim and the counter claim of the Respondent (Defendant) were dismissed, after arriving at the, purported, finding that the Court does not have jurisdiction to deal with this matter in terms of the proviso to section 16(2) of the Magistrate's Court Act. - 2.
 Being aggrieved by the above judgment, the Appellant has moved this Court to exercise its Appellate jurisdiction.
-The Appellant had filed two separate claims at the Magistrate's Court of Nadi against the Respondent, bearing actions No. 29 of 2012 and 30 of 2012, and both these actions being consolidated, the impugned judgment came out to be in common to both these actions.
+The Appellant had filed two separate claims before the Magistrate's Court of Nadi against the Respondent, being the action Nos.
+29 of 2012 and 30 of 2012, and both these actions being consolidated, the impugned judgment came out to be in common to both these actions.

 3. These Appeals bearing Nos.
-HBA-15 /18 & HBA-16/18 were mentioned before me for the first time on 28th September 2018 and it was found that the parties and facts in both cases are almost the same.
-However, I observed that the amounts claimed by the Appellant and that of the counter claim made by the Respondent in both cases are different.
+HBA-15 /18 & HBA-16/18 were mentioned before me for the first time on 28 September 2018, and it was found that the parties and the facts are almost same since the parties and facts in both the cases are almost the same.
+However, I observed that the amounts claimed by the Appellant and that of the counter claim by the Respondent in both the cases are different.